-Starting a business without testing the market for your product or service, is taking financial risk especially if you decide to fund your business with other people’s money.
-If you lose the business, the debt still has to be re-paid.
+Starting a business without testing the market for your product or service, is taking the financial risk especially if you decide to fund your business with other people’s money.
+If you lose the business, the debt still has to be repaid.
 Instead of investing a large amount of cash why not consider using business credit cards.

 Funding and Debt:

 The main factor to getting approved for business credit cards is based on your credit history.
 Once approved, there are several things you should do:

 - Establish strong payment histories to build business credit.

 - Keep balances as low as possible by not carrying more than 30 percent of credit limits on any of the cards to boost credit scores.

 - Pay balances in full and on time every month.

 - Make purchases related to the business, and only for what’s needed to keep the business running.